 This policy outlines the commitment of the staff, pupils and governors of Lea Endowed CE School to ensure that equality of opportunity is available to all members of the school community.
+We are aiming for Equity, not just Equality.
 For our school this means not simply treating everybody the same but understanding and tackling the different barriers which could lead to unequal outcomes for different groups of pupils in school, whilst celebrating and valuing the achievements and strengths of all members of the school community.
 These include:

 - Pupils

 - Staff

 - Parents/carers

 - The governing body

 - Multi-agency staff linked to the school

-- Visitors to school
+- · Visitors to school

 - Students on placement

-We believe that equality at our school should permeate all aspects of school life and is the responsibility of every member of the school and wider community.
+We believe that equity at our school should permeate all aspects of school life and is the responsibility of every member of the school and wider community.